 After initially coming to my notice in Amateur Photographer, this Irish operator was lost to me for a few years until recently.
 The main focus here is Ireland though some photos from America have turned up too.
 Given Ireland's under-representation in photographic circles, the man's concentration on his home country is no bad thing.

 You'll find this man's calendars in shops all over Scotland so I finally decided to check out his website and there's some good stuff on there too.
-In addition to the calendars, there are prints to be purchased too and the rolling slide shows reveal that there are a good of gems here.
+In addition to the calendars, there are prints to be purchased too and the rolling slide shows reveal that there is a good amount of gems here.
 Just have a look at the Mull and Iona gallery to see what I mean.

 His authoring the One Month, One Picture column in Outdoor Photography is what has brought Bridgwood's work to my attention and very good it is too.
 Just take a look at the photos of Skye that he has on there to see what he can do.

 This must be someone who I found as a result of the regular website review column in Outdoor Photography.
-His patch seems to the north of England and there's plenty there for him to cover but he has been active in Scotland too.
+His patch seems to be the north of England and there's plenty there for him to cover but he has been active in Scotland too.

 The name of the website is Scottish Horizons and that more or less tells you what country is the focus of this photographer and his name pops up in many magazines that I read.
 To name a few, Scots Magazine, TGO and Outdoor Photography all seem to have published his work but there are others.